 Don’t be fooled by GRC solutions with IRM messaging

 While many GRC platforms have begun to adopt IRM language, don’t be fooled by the use of IRM terminology.
-IRM and GRC are at odds as they approach the problem of risk mitigation differently: while a GRC solution may have the aspects of IRM (Gartner: VRM, CCO, BCM, AM, ELM, DRM) as modules, a GRC based solution cannot empower a security team to make the shift to a risk-focused mindset.
+IRM and GRC are at odds as they approach the problem of risk mitigation differently: while a GRC solution may have the aspects of IRM (Gartner: VRM, CCO, BCM, AM, ELM, DRM) as modules, a GRC-based solution cannot empower a security team to make the shift to a risk-focused mindset.
 Module-based solutions simply will not allow it.
 We are seeing “integrated GRC solutions”, we would say examine how the product enables your organization - does it integrate or does it silo?
-What a true IRM solution is, and a risk-based strategy demands, is a unified platform that delivers an integrated view of all cyber security, risk and privacy activities across all facets of IRM as well as the ability to effectively communicate that information to non-technical stakeholders.
+What a true IRM solution is, and a risk-based strategy demand is a unified platform that delivers an integrated view of all cyber security, risk, and privacy activities across all facets of IRM as well as the ability to effectively communicate that information to non-technical stakeholders.

 The shift from a compliance-based mindset to a risk-based approach to compliance and risk management strategy is an iterative process.
 It doesn’t happen overnight.
 As more business processes move to digital and secondary competencies are outsourced to the supply chain, compliance is no longer sufficient.
 With security becoming a board-level concern, not just from an internal perspective but from a buying perspective, a risk-based strategy is imperative to future business success.
 Further, we are seeing strong security and privacy emerge as competitive advantages in both the business and consumer marketplaces.
 As we’ve seen, it requires both a shift in mindset and culture as well as new technology solutions to empower and sustain those changes.

-Read more about the value of an integrated risk management approach and critical capabilities of an IRM solution in the CyberSaint IRM Solution Buying Guide.
+Read more about the value of an integrated risk management approach and the critical capabilities of an IRM solution in the CyberSaint IRM Solution Buying Guide.